stellaskyler/sf6bucklerdata/README.md

 ## Project Structure

-The project consists of three main Python files:
+The project consists of several Python files organized into the following structure:

 - `main.py`
+- `config.py`
+- `spiders/street_fighter_spider.py`
 - `spiders/middlewares.py`
-- `spiders/street_fighter_spider.py`

 `main.py` is the main script that configures and starts a Scrapy process with the `StreetFighterSpider` spider.

+`config.py` contains the logging configuration and the common settings for the spiders.

+`spiders/street_fighter_spider.py` contains the `StreetFighterSpider` spider class.

 `spiders/middlewares.py` contains two middleware classes: `RandomUserAgentMiddleware` and `RetryChangeProxyMiddleware`.

 - `RandomUserAgentMiddleware` sets a random User-Agent for each request to help avoid getting blocked by the site.
 - `RetryChangeProxyMiddleware` handles failed requests and retries them after adjusting the delay.

-`spiders/street_fighter_spider.py` contains the `StreetFighterSpider` spider class.

 ## How the Spider Works